 Our Charity respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you about how we look after your personal data when you visit our website and if you make an Application for funding to us or otherwise have dealings with us.
 It will also tell you about your privacy rights and how the law protects you.

 This notice is provided in a way that you can click through to the specific areas set out below.
-Alternatively you can download a pdf version of the policy here [LINK].
 Please also use the Glossary at the end to understand the meaning of some of the terms used in this privacy notice.

 1. Important information and who we are

 This privacy notice aims to give you information on how the Charity collects and processes your personal data.

 This website is not intended to be used by children. and we do not knowingly collect data relating to children unless you provide it as part of your Application.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Outdoors For All (collectively referred to as “the Charity”, “we”, “us” or “our” in this privacy notice) is the controller and responsible for your personal data that we hold.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 So if you have any questions, including any requests to exercise [your legal rights], please contact the data privacy manager using the details set out below.

 Full name of legal entity: Outdoors for All